Establishment and maintenance of cell polarity for asymmetric meiotic cell divisions in mouse oocytes

 Positive feedback and mutual antagonism in cell polarity

-Dr Barry Thompson, London Research Institute, Cancer Research UK, UK
+Dr Barry Thompson, Francis Crick Institute, UK

 Epithelial tissues are composed of polarised cells with distinct apical and basolateral membrane domains.
 In the Drosophila ovarian follicle cell epithelium, apical membranes are specified by several apical determinants: the transmembrane protein Crumbs (Crb), its binding partner Stardust (Sdt), and the aPKC-Par6-cdc42 complex.
 Basolateral membranes are specified by the determinants Lgl, Dlg and Scrib.
 Apical and basolateral determinants are known to act in a mutually antagonistic fashion, but it remains unclear how this interaction generates polarity.
 We have built a computer model of apico-basal polarity which suggests that the combination of positive feedback among apical determinants plus mutual antagonism between apical and basal determinants is essential for polarisation.
 In agreement with this model, in vivo experiments define a positive feedback loop in which Crb self-recruits via Crb-Crb extracellular domain interactions, recruitment of Sdt and aPKC-Par6-cdc42 to the plasma membrane, aPKC phosphorylation, and recruitment of Expanded and Kibra to prevent endocytic removal of Crb from the plasma membrane.
 Ectopic activation of components of this loop can generate runaway positive feedback and ectopic spreading of apical determinants.
 Lgl antagonises the operation of this feedback loop, explaining why apical determinants do not normally spread into the basolateral domain.
 Once Crb is removed from the plasma membrane, it undergoes recycling via Rab11 endosomes.
 Our results provide a dynamic model for understanding how epithelial polarity is maintained in Drosophila follicle cells.